Circus Trivia Quiz Questions With Answers

 A: The standard size used by circuses ever since.

-In 1770 Astley hired acrobats, tightrope walkers, jugglers and a clown to do what?
+In 1770 Astley hired acrobats, tightrope walkers, jugglers and a

 A: To fill in the pauses between acts.